libriscv/rvscript/README.md

 )
 ```

+The usual suspects will work with the build system such as ccache and ninja/n2.

 Any functions you want to be callable from outside should be listed in the symbols file if you want them to not be pruned when stripping symbols, usually `programs/symbols.map`.
 The file is shared between all programs.
 The symbol file is a text file with a list of symbols that are to be left alone when stripping the script programs.
 Stripping is enabled by default in micro.cmake, but you can change that at your convenience.
 These symbols are usually the ones you want to be made visible so that we can call public functions from the engine.
 In other words, if the function `start` is made public, by retaining it, then you can call the function from the engine like so: `myscript.call("start")`.
 Note that even GC-sections will not prune functions that are using the `PUBLIC()` macro.
 This is because of `__attribute__((used, retain))`.
 It's only when the `STRIP_SYMBOLS` CMake option is enabled in `programs` that you need to care about the `symbols.map` file.

 There is a lot of helper functionality built to make it easy to drop in new programs.
 See `engine/src/main.cpp` for some example code.